Mental Health Counseling Master’s Degree

 Advance your clinical practice career with our M.A. in Mental Health Counseling.

-Why should I enroll in Adelphi’s M.A. in Mental Health Counseling Program?
+Why should I enroll in Adelphi’s Master’s in Mental Health Counseling Program?

 - The degree prepares you for a variety of careers in healthcare, including opportunities in hospitals, medical centers, outpatient clinics, private practice and organizations.